 How does contribution splitting work?

-In any financial year, you can split the lesser of:
+The maximum amount you can split is the lesser of:

 Who can take advantage of contribution splitting?

-If your spouse is below their ‘preservation age’ - or under 65 and not retired - you can split a portion of your concessional contributions.
+If your spouse is below their preservation age or is under 65 and not retired, you can split a portion of your concessional contributions.

 How do I know if contribution splitting is suitable for us?

 If you need help with assessing whether contribution splitting is suitable for you and your spouse, you can make an appointment with one of our financial planners.

 What do I need to do to participate in contribution splitting?

 Complete the Contribution Splitting form to split your concessional contributions with your partner.